aamirzainab/Scripts/Documentation.md

   - Initialize gizmo to allow users to interactively adjust the plane's position and orientation during runtime.

-# Function: DetermineScreenCoordinates()
+### DetermineScreenCoordinates()

-**Purpose:** Calculates the coordinates on the virtual plane object where the device's ray intersects.
+**Purpose:** Calculates the coordinates on the virtual plane where the camera's center view intersects.
+This method is crucial for mapping touch inputs or view centers to specific points on the AR plane.

-## Steps Explained
+**Detailed Steps:**

-**Reset AR World Origin:**
+- **Reset AR World Origin:**
   - Calls `SetARWorldOrigin` to ensure the AR scene's origin is aligned properly, resetting any drifts or misalignments.
-CHANGED THIS UP

-**Create and Position Ray:**
+- **Create and Position Ray:**
   - Casts a ray from the center of the AR camera's viewport (using `new Vector2(0.5f, 0.5f)` for the center point), which aims directly forward from the camera.

+- **Instantiate Ray Visualization:**
+  - If `raycastLine` isn't already set up, it instantiates `raycastLinePrefab` at the AR camera's position for visualizing the ray in the scene.

+- **Configure Line Renderer:**
+  - Sets up the line renderer to show the path of the ray, helping with debugging and visual feedback.

-**Perform Raycast Against Plane:**
+- **Perform Raycast Against Plane:**
   - Uses `myPlane._plane.Raycast` to check if and where the ray intersects with the plane defined in `myPlane`.

+- **Calculate Intersection Point:**
+  - `intersectionPoint = ray.GetPoint(enter);`
+  - This line calculates the exact point where the ray intersects the plane.
+The `enter` variable holds the distance along the ray from its origin to the point of intersection on the plane.

+- **Determine Ray Direction:**
+  - `rayDirection = (intersectionPoint - ray.origin).normalized;`
+  - This determines the direction of the ray at the point of intersection, normalized to ensure it has a unit length.
+Normalization helps maintain accuracy in subsequent calculations involving angles and projections.

-**Calculate Intersection Details:**
+- **Calculate Intersection Details:**
   - If there's an intersection, computes the point (`intersectionPoint`) and normalizes the direction of the ray for accurate measurement.
   - The relative position to the top-left anchor (`topLeft`) is calculated to determine the exact location on the plane in plane-relative coordinates.

-**Project onto Plane Axes:**
+- **Calculate Relative Position:**
+  - `relativePosition = intersectionPoint - topLeft.transform.position;`
+  - This finds the vector from the top-left corner of the plane (defined by the anchor at topLeft) to the intersection point.
+It's used to determine how far along and down the plane the intersection occurs.

+- **Define Right and Down Vectors:**
+  - `rightVector = (topRight.transform.position - topLeft.transform.position).normalized;`
+  - `downVector = (bottomLeft.transform.position - topLeft.transform.position).normalized;`
+  - These lines define the vectors for the right and down directions of the plane relative to the top-left corner.
+These vectors are normalized to simplify the projection calculations by removing scale factors.

+- **Project Relative Position:**
+  - `xProjected = Vector3.Project(relativePosition, rightVector).magnitude;`
+  - `yProjected = Vector3.Project(relativePosition, downVector).magnitude;`
-- Projects the intersection point onto the plane's right and downward axes to convert the 3D point into two 2D coordinates (`xProjected`, `yProjected`).
+  - Here, the relative position vector is projected onto the plane’s right and down vectors.
+This step converts the 3D intersection coordinates into two 2D coordinates relative to the plane’s local axes.

+- **Adjust Coordinates:**
+  - The dot products `Vector3.Dot(relativePosition, rightVector)` and `Vector3.Dot(relativePosition, downVector)` are checked to determine if the projected points fall on the negative side of the top-left origin.
+If so, the projections are negated to accurately reflect their positions relative to the top-left corner.

+- **Normalize Coordinates:**
+  - `normalizedX = xProjected / Vector3.Distance(topLeft.transform.position, topRight.transform.position);`
+  - `normalizedY = yProjected / Vector3.Distance(topLeft.transform.position, bottomLeft.transform.position);`
+  - The projected distances are normalized by dividing by the actual distances between the relevant corners of the plane.
+This converts the measurements into a scale from 0 to 1, where 0 represents the top/left edge, and 1 represents the bottom/right edge of the plane.

-**Adjust Coordinates:**
+- **Adjust X Coordinates:**
-- Adjusts projected coordinates to ensure they are within the plane's bounds, flipping signs if necessary depending on the dot product results.

-**Normalize and Adjust Projections:**
-- Converts absolute distances to proportions of the plane's width and height to get normalized screen coordinates (`normalizedX`, `normalizedY`).

-**Check Validity and Set Position:**
-- Ensures the calculated screen coordinates are in the plane (i.e., within `[0,1]` range for both x and y).
+  - `adjustedX = 1.0f - normalizedX;`
+  - For X coordinates, this adjustment flips the X-axis to ensure it aligns correctly from left to right, assuming the initial calculation was inverted.

+- **Calculate Angles for Debugging:**
+  - Angles between the ray direction and the plane's normal, right, and down vectors are calculated and converted to degrees for easier interpretation and potential debugging.
+These angles provide insights into the orientation of the ray relative to the plane, useful for understanding interaction dynamics.

+- **Set Screen Position:**
+  - Checks if the normalized and adjusted coordinates are within the bounds of the plane.
+If they are, it updates `screenPosition` and adjusts the line renderer to visually represent this calculation in the AR scene.

-**Send Data:**
+- **Send Data:**
-- Optionally sends screen rotation and coordinate data via a `UdpSender` component
+  - Optionally sends screen rotation and coordinate data via a `UdpSender` component if present, useful for applications needing to transmit interaction data over a network.